sDutkiewicz/Neutron-Board-Game/README.md

 ## Documentation

-For a detailed understanding of the game mechanics, rules, and implementation details, refer to the `Dokumentacja.pdf` or `Documentation_En.md` (in english) document provided with the project.
+For a detailed understanding of the game mechanics, rules, and implementation details, refer to the `Dokumentacja.pdf` or `Documentation_En.md` (in English) document provided with the project.

 ## License